 Internal Vapor Analysis (IVA®) is used to quantitatively measure the primary and trace gases inside hermetic components.
-The gas content inside sealed components, particularly moisture concentration, can cause long term reliability problems such as corrosion, fogging, leakage, current bit errors and lubrication issues.
-Known to some as Residual Gas Analysis (RGA) or “Mil-Std 1018”, the test measures the primary sealing gases and trace gases.
-It is ideally suited for process development, sealing quality control, studying long term out-gassing of the enclosed materials inside the components, and for product qualification.
+The gas content inside sealed components, particularly moisture concentration, can cause long-term reliability problems such as corrosion, fogging, leakage, current bit errors and lubrication issues.
+Known to some as Residual Gas Analysis (RGA testing) or Mil-Std 883 method 1018 (Internal Gas Analysis – IGA), Internal Gas Analysis testing measures the primary sealing gases and trace gases inside a component.
+It is ideally suited for process development, sealing quality control, studying long-term outgassing of the enclosed materials inside the components, and for product qualification.